JericEntero/Multi-page-Student-Profile-/README.md

 Project Description
 This is a basic personal bio website created in HTML.
 It has two pages, one Bio and one Contact.
 The site is correctly structured, presented with navigation links, semantic elements, lists, images and a contact form.

+Included Pages
-Included Pages - `ProfilePage.html` - This is the personal bio, profile image and hobbies list
+- `ProfilePage.html` - This is the personal bio, profile image and hobbies list
-- `Contact.html` - An html file with a contact form with labels for each input field.
+- `Contact.html` - An HTML file with a contact form with labels for each input field.

 Features
 - Two HTML pages